-Looking for 16 and Pregnant Season 2?
+16 and Pregnant Whitney

 “Reality” shows often-times go a little over-the-top at the cost of “reality” and I wind up angry because I’ve been tricked into watching what amounts to a poorly filmed, poorly scripted, poorly acted sensationalist work of fiction.
 But Whitney’s story on MTV’s 16 and Pregnant bordered on being completely absurd without going anywhere near unbelievability!
 I’ve embedded the complete episode at the bottom of this post, so if you’ve got an hour you should watch it before reading any further.
-If you’ve seen it already, don’t have an hour, or are just into surfing for the quick laugh, I offer the 16 and Pregnant: Whitney episode recap.
+If you’ve seen it already, don’t have an hour, or are just into surfing for the Cliff’s Notes, I offer the 16 and Pregnant: Whitney episode recap.

 In this first clip, Whitney is tired of just hanging around the house and doing nothing so she decides to go to the mall with her friend Eerie: